 This delicious Cranberry Apple Sausage Stuffing was adapted from Ina Garten’s Sausage and Herb Stuffing.
 Do give it a try.
 You will not be disappointed.

-- 6 slices of bread, cut into ½ inch cubes
+- 6 slices white bread (cut into ½ inch cubes)

 - 3 tbsp vegetable oil

 - 1½ tsp salt (or to taste)

 - Place cubed bread in a tray.
 Toast for about 4 minutes until lightly golden.
 Remove and set aside.